-One of our upcoming Adventure Guide Interns, Kaylee Pickett, has been loving her time NZ.
+One of our upcoming Adventure Guide participants, Kaylee Pickett, has been loving her time experiencing adventure travel in New Zealand.
 We thought we'd let her explain why New Zealand is an epic place for adventure travel.

 I studied Natural Resource Recreation and Tourism at Colorado State University, a program which emphasizes the ‘do what you love’ mentality by educating students on sustainability, resource management, tourism enterprise, and, of course, getting after it.